-The objective of the distance learning programme is NOT to train professionals who want to acquire knowledge regarding cooperatives.
-The TOT will rather allow cooperative experts to acquire the necessary competencies to design and deliver an interactive and participatory face-to-face training using the My.COOP training modules.
+The My.COOP distance learning Training of Trainers (TOT) programme assumes that its participants are already familiar with the operations and challenges of agricultural cooperatives.
+The objective of the distance learning programme is thus NOT to train professionals who want to acquire knowledge regarding cooperatives.
+The TOT will rather allow cooperative experts to acquire the necessary competencies to design and deliver an interactive and participatory face-to-face training using the My.COOP training modules (focus on training methods).

-In particular, after having completed the TOT package participants will be able to:
+After having completed the Training of Trainers, participants will be able to:

 Initiated by the ILO Cooperative Facility for Africa and the ILO’s Cooperative Branch, the partnership involves: Agriterra, the FAO, the International Training Centre of the ILO, the Royal Tropical Institute and the Wageningen University and Research Centre, among others.